 - a.
-To determine the gauge height - o.
+To determine the gauge height - b.
 To obtain a sample for sulfur & viscosity determination - c.
-To locate any free water not identified by water paste
+To locate any free water not identified by water paste - d.
+Bacon-bomb samples should never be taken of No. 6 Residual Fuel Oil

-- 6.33 When attempting to take a running sample, your sample bottle comes up full.
-You should? - a.
+6.33 When attempting to take a running sample, your sample bottle comes up full.
+You should?

+- a.
 Pour out 20% 25% of the sample, then cap and label the sample - b.
 Cap and label sample then place it in an ice chest - c.
-Make a special notation on the sampling report - Discard the sample and re-sample the tank so that the bottle is 70-85% full - 6.34 When taking a running sample of a clear product such as jet fuel or a water-white chemical you should? - a.
+Make a special notation on the sampling report - d.
+Discard the sample and re-sample the tank so that the bottle is 70-85% full

+6.34 When taking a running sample of a clear product such as jet fuel or a water-white chemical you should?

+- a.
 Rinse the inside of the sample bottle with product prior to taking the sample - b.
 Take the sample in a clear bottle to visually check the color before transferring it to an amber bottle - c.
 Ensure that product running down the sample cord cannot contaminate the product - d.
-All of the above - 6.35 Samples should not be taken from an unslotted standpipe? - a.
-True - b.
-False - 6.36 A sample can or bottle should never be capped if it is more than 85% full. - a.
-True - b.
-False - 6.37 During preliminary sampling of a shore tank that will be used to load a vessel, you should also obtain a tape or side gauge reading. - a.
-True - b.
-False - 6.38 A bottom or dead-bottom sample is taken at what point? - a.
-Six inches below the outlet - b.
-Four inches below the outlet - c.
-At the lowest point in the tank - d.
-Immediately above the free water level - 6.39 A sample taken at a specific location in a tank is called? - a.
+All of the above

+6.35 Samples should not be taken from an unslotted standpipe?

+- a.
+True

+- b.
+False

+- 6.36 A sample can or bottle should never be capped if it is more than 85% full.

+- a.
+True

+- b.
+False

+- 6.37 During preliminary sampling of a shore tank that will be used to load a vessel, you should also obtain a tape or side gauge reading.

+- a.
+True

+- b.
+False

+6.38 A bottom or dead-bottom sample is taken at what point?

+- a.
+Six inches below the outlet

+- b.
+Four inches below the outlet

+- c.
+At the lowest point in the tank

+- d.
+Immediately above the free water level

+6.39 A sample taken at a specific location in a tank is called?

+- a.
 An official sample

 - b.
 A tank-side sample

 - c.
 A spot sample

 - d.
 A single-tank composite sample